New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 Dr. Toombs also deeply admires the agriculture community—especially female farmers, ranchers, and women in agribusiness—who often experience disparities in access to resources, training, and technical support.

-“I just want to add and really reemphasize, that I understand the importance and the issues related to women in ag broadly,” she said.
+“I just want to add and reemphasize, that I understand the importance and the issues related to women in ag broadly,” she said.
 “And as I mentioned earlier, mentoring is a passion for me.
-I’m always open to listen [to others] and to share [my own story] in order to support and ensure that our nation is fed because it takes all of us coming together.
-We all know the important role women play in this field, as well, in spite of our barriers that are there, our societal barriers.”
+I’m always open to listening and sharing—to support and ensure that our nation is fed because it takes all of us coming together.
+We all know the important role women play in this field, as well, despite our barriers that are there, our societal barriers.”

 NOTE: This interview represents only the personal views of Dr. Dionne Toombs and not the views of the U.S. Department of Agriculture or the National Institute of Food & Agriculture.